 AS 2201: An Audit of Internal Control Over Financial Reporting That Is Integrated with An Audit of Financial Statements

-Also, amendments to paragraph .09 and new paragraph .99 have been adopted by the PCAOB and approved by the U.S. Securities and Exchange Commission.
-The amendments will be effective on December 15, 2025.
+Amendments to paragraph .09 and new paragraph .99 have been adopted by the PCAOB and approved by the U.S. Securities and Exchange Commission.
+The amended standard will be effective on December 15, 2025.
 See PCAOB Release No. 2024-005, SEC Release No. 34-100968.
 View the standard as amended.

 Summary Table of Contents